-This project was registered by the Department of Research and Development at the local Foundation Trust and granted NHS research governance approval (R&D no: LYPFT 2014/498/L).
+This project was registered as a service evaluation by the Department of Research and Development at Leeds and York Partnership NHS Foundation Trust and granted NHS research governance approval (R&D no: LYPFT 2014/498/L).

-Setting and Participants
+Setting and participants

-Secondary care mental health services in York and Selby are provided to a population of 280,000 by a specialised mental health trust.
-The population is predominantly white British (95%), with Asians (2.2%) the largest single ethnic minority (10).
+Secondary care mental health services in York and Selby are provided to a population of 280 000 by a specialised mental health trust.
+The population is predominantly White British (95%), with those of Asian ethnicity (2.2%) representing the largest single ethnic minority.
 We collected data from May to October 2014 from the two large 'ageless' adult CMHTs.
-NHS data from trust informatics during the study showed that 38% of contacts were new referrals, with 31% of service users classified as being under the Care Programme Approach (CPA).
+NHS data from trust informatics during the study showed that 38% of contacts were new referrals, with 31% of patients classified as being under the Care Programme Approach (CPA).
 A mean of 78% of the total caseload were being seen each month.

-Data Collection
+Data collection

-We included service users age 18 and over attending CMHT appointments.
-Individuals were receiving care from one or more professionals at a psychiatric clinic, community mental health team base, home or in another setting.
+We included patients aged 18 years and over attending CMHT appointments.
+Individuals were receiving care from one or more professionals at a psychiatric clinic, at a community mental health team base, at home or in another setting.

-Service users were invited to complete the SWEMWBS, PHQ-9 and GAD-7 scales together.

-Measures were posted with the appointment letter to new referrals to CMHTs with a request to hand them to the professional they saw.
+Patients were invited to complete the SWEMWBS, PHQ-9 and GAD-7 scales together.
+Measures were posted with the appointment letter to new referrals to CMHTs, with a request to hand them to the professional they saw.
 Staff also offered the measures at the initial appointment to individuals who had not completed them.
-Service users were asked to complete the measures again at follow up 3 months later, or discharge if sooner.
-Follow up questionnaires were offered in person at the appointment by reception staff or the professional they saw.
+Patients were asked to complete the measures again at follow-up 3 months later, or at discharge if sooner.
+Follow-up questionnaires were offered in person at the appointment by reception staff or the professional the individual saw.
 We introduced the study at a team business meeting and obtained staff agreement to participate before the start.
-In addition to verbal reminders at team meetings during the 6 month study period, we contacted staff individually by e-mail on two occasions (at 3 and 5 months) to remind them to collect follow up questionnaires.
+In addition to verbal reminders at team meetings during the 6 month study period, we contacted staff individually by e-mail on two occasions (at 3 and 5 months) to remind them to collect follow-up questionnaires.

-Service users could choose to complete the measures before, during or immediately after their appointment.
+Patients could choose to complete the measures before, during or immediately after their appointment.
 Forms explicitly stated that if an individual did not feel like completing the questionnaires, they could decline and this would not affect their care.
-The questionnaires also informed service users that they could choose to receive this information in audio format (for example, as a CD) or in other languages, including via an interpreter.
+The questionnaires also informed patients that they could choose to receive this information in audio format (for example, as a CD) or in other languages, including via an interpreter.

-Using a standardised proforma attached to the measures, we asked staff to record details about the clinical setting, reason for seeing the service user, and the main mental health problem (care cluster and diagnosis).
-To assess return rates accurately, at both initial and follow up time points we specifically asked staff to return the proforma even if an individual was unable (or declined) to complete measures.
+Using a standardised pro forma attached to the measures, we asked staff to record details about the clinical setting, the reason for seeing the patient, and the main mental health problem (care cluster and diagnosis).
+To assess return rates accurately, at both initial and follow-up time points we specifically asked staff to return the pro forma even if an individual was unable (or declined) to complete measures.
 Staff also entered the responses into the computerised clinical record.
 Missing data were later accessed from this record.

-Outcome Measures
+Outcome measures